 These 12 steps often take several years to accomplish.
 There is no rush and many people who begin an exit process will pause at different steps, sometimes for years.

-The following methods are things we believe are the best ways for leaving your business.
+At the same time, you need to realize that at some point you will actually leave your business.
+The following four methods and one strategy are things we believe are the only macro ways for leaving your business.

 Sell to an outsider?

 You can sell your business to an outsider or a third party.
 This is where you sell your business to someone outside of your family or present business family.
 This buyer will either be a financial buyer, a strategic buyer or an intellectual capital buyer.

 A financial buyer is someone like a private equity group.
 They will look at your business from what they can get as a financial return only.